Big fish eat little fish, the strong prey upon the weak, and the knowledgeable quarry the ignorant.

 In case you haven’t been following the news, thousands of jobs have disappeared in the Charlotte-Mecklenburg area when employers skedaddled after exhausting the taxpayer funded incentives that drove them there in the first place.

-Architects, contractors and vendors are hungry for projects like Laurinburg’s new Municipal Building, let alone the County’s proposed new school + expensive re-model of existing facilities.
+Architects, contractors and vendors are hungry for projects like Laurinburg’s new Municipal Building, let alone the County’s new school + expensive re-model of existing facilities.

 Virtually every dollar spent on these projects will depart Scotland County as fast as the checks can be cut.
 Those of us left behind will face a mountain of debt that’s guaranteed to depress business activity and property values for decades.
 Skyrocketing taxes will kill any hopes of job creation or community revitalization.